Sequences of Bivariate Bicycle Codes from Covering Graphs

 Beyond searching for new BB codes, we have also used the covering graph relationship to explore the connections between the logical operators of different BB codes.
-By extending the graph covering map to a linear map on $\bbF_2$ vector spaces, we were able to define a projection (co)chain map from a cover code to a base code.
+By extending the graph covering map to a linear map on vector spaces, we were able to define a projection (co)chain map from a cover code to a base code.
 The dual of this projection (co)chain map is a lifting (co)chain map.
 Both of these induce maps on (co)homology which can be used to project and lift logical operators.
-We use these chain maps to prove that for an $h$-cover code with odd $h$, $k_h \geq k$ and $d_h \leq hd$.
-Thus the number of logical qubits cannot decrease and the distance of the cover code cannot increase by more than a factor of $h$.
+We use these chain maps to prove that $k_h \geq k$ for any $h$-cover code, and $d_h \leq hd$ when $h$ is odd.
+Thus the number of logical qubits cannot decrease for any cover code, and the distance cannot increase by more than a factor of $h$ when $h$ is odd.
 When $h$ is odd and $k_h=k$, we are able to lower bound the distance as at least that of the base code, i.e. $d_h \geq d$.
-We have empirically observed the same behaviour for codes with even $h$ and conjecture that the parameters of a $h$-cover code satisfy $[[n_h =hn, k_h \geq k, d \leq d_h \leq hd]]$ for any $h$.
+We have empirically observed the same distance behaviour for codes with even $h$ and conjecture that the distance of an $h$-cover code satisfies $d \leq d_h \leq hd$ for any $h$.
 All the numerical evidence we have gathered to date supports this conjecture.

 We also use the idea of a section of a graph cover to define a weight-preserving-lift (co)chain map.
 When such a (co)chain map exists, we show it can be used to lift a weight $d$ base code logical operator to a weight $d$ cover code logical operator and therefore upper bound the distance of the cover code as $d_h \leq d$.
 This serves primarily as a useful numerical tool to rule out cover codes where the distance does not increase relative to the base code.